256dpi/lungo/README.md

 is considered successful and the catalog replaced.
 Read only transactions are allowed to run in parallel as they only serve as a snapshots.
 But write transactions are run sequential.
-We assume write transactions to be fast and therefore try to prevent abortions due to conflicts.
-This approach is very basic and may change in the future.
+We assume write transactions to be fast and therefore try to prevent abortions due to conflicts (pessimistic concurrency control).
+The chosen approach might be changed in the future.

 ### Oplog & Change Streams